-If you need a specific brand of equipment or supplies, or you need an item in a specific form, your doctor must prescribe it in writing.
-Your doctor must also document in your medical record that you need this specific item or brand of supply for medical reasons.
+If you need a particular brand or mode of delivery of an item or service in order to avoid an adverse medical outcome, your doctor must prescribe the specific brand or mode of delivery in writing.
+Your doctor must also document in your medical record why this specific brand or mode of delivery is needed in order to avoid an adverse medical outcome.
 In these situations, a Medicare contract supplier is required to do one of these:

 You may need to use specific suppliers for some types of diabetic testing supplies.
 Find a list of suppliers for your area.